Design Patterns «Prev Next»

 3. Benefits

 of the singleton pattern.
-The Problem section explains why we need the pattern, what problem we are trying to solve.
+The problem section explains why we need the pattern, what problem we are trying to solve.
 The Solution section explains how to implement the pattern.
 The Benefits section reviews why we need the pattern and how it has helped us solve the problem.
 Some of the benefits are hinted at in the Problem section.
-Others are additional benefits that come from the pattern.

 [1]inheritance: The concept of classes automatically containing the variables and methods defined in their supertypes.